fabrica-land/fabrica-connectors/trust_agreement.md

 4. **Burn** is the result of a Confirmed Transaction of the `burn` function on the Fabrica Smart Contract that results in the removal of the association between a Token ID and an Address, effectively destroying the NFT.
 5. **Confirmed Transaction** means a transaction that has been recorded on Ethereum in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
 The initial number of such blocks shall be 12.
 6. **Consensus Rules** means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.
-7. **Creation Date** means the date at which the Trust was created by the Grantor, by determining the Token ID.
+7. **Creation Date** means the date at which the Trust was created by the Grantor.
 8. **Contract Account** means an Address controlled by a Smart Contract.
 9. **Ethereum** means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client implemented at https://github.com/ethereum/go-ethereum as of the Creation Date.
 10. **Fabrica Smart Contract** means the Smart Contract used to maintain records of ownership and management of the NFT to which this Agreement is attached.
 11. **Fabrica NFT** means an NFT issued using the Fabrica Smart Contract
-12. **Grantor** is the individual or entity who creates the Trust and NFT by executing the Mint operation (directly or through a third party) and granting the Property to the Trust.
+12. **Grantor** is the individual or entity who creates the Trust and grants the Property to the Trust.
-13. **Mint** means a Confirmed Transaction `mint()` function on the Fabrica Smart Contract that results in the creation of a Token ID mapped to an Address.
+13. **Mint** means a Confirmed Transaction `mint()` function on the Fabrica Smart Contract that results in the association of a Token ID to an Address.
-14. **Non Fungible Token (NFT)** means the digital asset stored on Ethereum with a unique identification code adhering to the ERC-721 or ERC-1155 standards
+14. **Non Fungible Token (NFT)** means the digital asset stored on Ethereum with a unique identification code (Token ID) adhering to the ERC-721 or ERC-1155 standards
 15. **NFT Metadata** means the data directly stored within the NFT as well as external data linked within the NFT itself.
 These will always include Token ID, Trust Name, and Property legal description.
 Other additional information may be included to simplify property identification, verify past ownership and other activities.
-16. **Property** is the bundle of rights identified in the legal description stored in the NFT Metadata under the field "description."
+16. **Property** is the bundle of rights identified in the legal description stored in the NFT Metadata under the field `description`.
 The Property so described is the bundle of rights which is to be deeded into the Trust and held throughout the life of the Trust.
 17. **Smart Contract** means the bytecode deployed on a specific Ethereum Address which acts as a program to execute and run a series of processes or interactions.
-18. **Token ID** means the unique and immutable identifier associated to the trust and the corresponding NFT.
+18. **Token ID** means the unique and immutable identifier determined on Trust creation and assigned to the corresponding NFT on Mint.
 19. **Transfer** means any operation performed through the Smart Contract that assigns the NFT to a new Address.
 20. **Trustee** means the individual or entity appointed by the Beneficiary as the Trustee of the Trust.
 21. **Trust Name** means the name of the Trust, more particularly defined in the NFT Metadata.